Ben Foden: International

 Foden was named in the elite player squad for the 2010–11 season.

 Later that year he cemented his place as England's first-choice fullback, his early flirtation with scrum-half shelved after some strong form.
 Foden was a key member of the side that beat Australia twice in 2010 and also started all of England's Six Nations games as they came up short of a Grand Slam in 2011.
 He gained more metres (100.6) in the 2011 6 Nations than any other player in the Championship.
 Foden was selected for England's 2011 World Cup squad, holding off the challenge of Delon Armitage to retain the fullback shirt during England's disappointing campaign.

 Television

 In October 2019, Foden was a contestant in The X Factor: Celebrity as a member of the group, Try Star, alongside Levi Davis and Thom Evans.
 They were eliminated in the semi-final, finishing in fifth place.

-In October 2021, it was announced that Foden would be participating in the fourteenth series of Dancing on Ice.
+In January 2022, Foden was a contestant on the fourteenth series of Dancing on Ice.
+He was paired with Robin Johnstone and they were the first couple to be eliminated.